 About NURR1

-Dysregulation of NURR1, as a result of changes to upstream or downstream pathways, plays a contributory role in a number of neurodevelopmental conditions, such as ADHD, as well as many neurodegenerative conditions such as Parkinson’s Disease, Alzheimers and Multiple Sclerosis.
+Dysregulation or depletion of NURR1, as a result of changes to upstream or downstream pathways, plays a contributory role in a number of neurodevelopmental conditions, such as ADHD, as well as many neurodegenerative conditions such as Parkinson’s Disease, Alzheimers and Multiple Sclerosis.

 A genetic deficiency of NURR1 is linked to a newly recognised neurodevelopmental disorder (NR4A2-related syndrome) but symptoms vary widely in onset, presentation and severity, including in members of the same family in inherited cases.
 They include significant issues and delays to language, learning and motor development and function, as well as various forms of epilepsy and wide-ranging neurological symptoms such as tics and tremors.